KhatiaIobadze/loan-automation-los-analytics-case-study/README.md

 # 📡 3.
 Sequence Diagram (System Interaction Flow)

-This UML sequence diagram visualizes message flow between system components:

-- Customer
-- LOS UI
-- LOS Backend
-- Decision Engine
-- External Systems
-- ADS
-- Core Banking
+This diagram shows how LOS retrieves the checklist comment, sends it to the Decision Engine for evaluation, and based on the result either creates a manual review task (RED) or triggers automatic disbursement via ADS and CBS (GREEN).

 ![System Interaction Flow](./UML.png)